Struggling to convert your leads into paying customers?

 Crazyegg helps you identify the pages your visitor finds interesting to improve your site traffic.

 Given its product nature, Crazyegg, like most SaaS companies, leverages its blog posts and home page to convert leads.
-But unlike many, the company embed anticipation in its content to awaken its prospect’s curiosity into taking a test drive.
+But unlike many, it embeds anticipation in its content to awaken its prospect’s curiosity into taking a test drive.

-The company has set up a four-step sales funnel for its users.
-Share your URL, mention your email, select your preferred plan, and fill up the form to start your 30-day trial.
+It has set up a four-step sales funnel for its users.
+Share your URL, mention your email, select your preferred plan, and fill out the form to start your 30-day trial.

 The first step builds anticipation in its audience, and the seamless sales funnel makes sure they quench their curiosity.